 We asked Rosalind to design a sculpture with twelve mosaic fish and twenty-eight metal fish, representing twelve disciples and their followers, the sum of 40 fish being a biblical number.

-The fish sculpture will be a visual celebration of our 200th anniversary in Wokingham and will be paid for by fundraising and donations.
-Church groups may want to be represented by collecting together and donating a fish, and individual Church members can sponsor a fish for the sculpture.
+The fish sculpture is a visual celebration of our 200th anniversary in Wokingham and was paid for by fundraising and donations.
+Church groups and individual Church members sponsored fish for the sculpture.

 Jane Bonney and the Mosaic Team